ratheesk/mechanics-with-python/README.md

 ## About

-Welcome to mechanics-with-python, a repository from my personal notes to simulate theoretical concepts of ME211 (Mechanics of Machines) and their practical application using Python libraries.
+Welcome to mechanics-with-python, some tutorials from my personal notes to simulate theoretical concepts of ME211 (Mechanics of Machines) and their practical application using Python libraries.

 Go to the [Tutirial Page](https://ratheesk.github.io/mechanics-with-python/)